Universal quantum computing with twist-free and temporally encoded lattice surgery: Abstract

 \section{Abstract}

 Lattice surgery protocols allow for the efficient implementation of universal gate sets with two-dimensional topological codes where qubits are constrained to interact with one another locally.
 In this work, we first introduce a decoder capable of correcting spacelike and timelike errors during lattice surgery protocols.
 Afterwards, we compute logical failure rates of a lattice surgery protocol for a biased circuit-level noise model.
-We then provide a new protocol for performing twist-free lattice surgery.
-Our twist-free protocol eliminates the extra circuit components and gate scheduling complexities associated with the measurement of higher weight stabilizers when using twists.
+We then provide a new protocol for performing twist-free lattice surgery, where we avoid twist defects in the bulk of the lattice.
+Our twist-free protocol eliminates the extra circuit components and gate scheduling complexities associated with the measurement of higher weight stabilizers when using twist defects.
 We also provide a protocol for temporally encoded lattice surgery that can be used to reduce both runtimes and the total space-time costs of quantum algorithms.
 Lastly, we propose a layout for a quantum processor that is more efficient for rectangular surface codes exploiting noise bias, and which is compatible with the other techniques mentioned above.